Yemen rebel ally to Saudis: Let's 'turn the page'

 (CNN)Former Yemeni President Ali Abdullah Saleh -- whose supporters are now in a shaky alliance with the Houthi rebels in the fight against the Saudi-led coalition -- tossed an olive branch on Saturday to Riyadh, saying he is open to talks with the coalition and ready to "turn the page."

-But Saleh's message didn't sit well with the Houthis, whose spokesman called his remarks "a coup against our alliance and partnership."
+Saleh's message did not sit well with the Houthis, whose spokesman called his remarks "a coup against our alliance and partnership."
 The reaction is another sign of a developing rift among rebel groups in the Yemen civil war.

 Fighting between rebel groups has erupted in Sanaa in recent days, leading to dozens of deaths, officials from both sides told CNN.